Google's Top Trending COVID-19 Searches, Answered

-Each year Google releases their data of the top trending searches.
-Their lists, called the Year in Search, calls out the queries that had high spikes in traffic.
+Each year Google releases its data of the top trending searches.
+The lists, called the Year in Search, calls out the queries that had high spikes in traffic.
 And while in 2019 we Googled all sorts of fun things — from perineum sunning to CBD — this year, many of our searches had one distinct theme: COVID-19.
 And it's no wonder.
-The pandemic has taken the lives of over one-and-a-half million people across the globe.
+The pandemic has taken the lives of over 1.5 million people across the globe.
 Of course it's on our minds.

 Below are Google's top trending COVID-related searches of 2020.
 They reflect how far we've come since the earliest days of the pandemic (we know so much more about how the virus is transmitted, for instance) but also highlight how much we still have to learn.
 Here's our guide to the COVID-19 questions that made Google's Year In Search list for 2020.